 That said, conservative investors should adopt the same precautions toward monthly dividend stocks as you would any income-generating investment.
 For instance, you should never jump aboard a company or fund merely because they pay out monthly.
 The key here is healthy cash flows and robust, stable sectors.

 At the same time, monthly dividend stocks offer speculators a reason to join in on the fun.
 With payouts every 30 days, sometimes risky, high-yielding names offer compelling opportunities.
 Of course, that depends on your personal tolerance to volatility.

-And with these cautionary notes out of the way, here are the eight best monthly dividend stocks to consider in 2019:
+And with these cautionary notes out of the way, here are the eight best monthly dividend stocks to consider.

 LTC Properties (LTC)

 When it comes to boring sectors as I mentioned above, I can’t think of anything more sleep-inducing than senior care.
 At the same time, I can’t think of anything more robust and relevant than the senior care market.
 That’s why investors ought to take a long look at LTC Properties (NYSE:LTC) and LTC stock.